4nth0ny1130/shisoserial/README.md

 ## What is this

-A simple tool for attacking shiro framework with ysoserial easily.
+A simple tool targeted at shiro framework attacks with ysoserial.

 ## Contributor